authsignal/supabase-example/README.md

 yarn dev
 ```

-## Notes
+## Resources

-To learn more about Authsignal take a look at the [API Documentation](https://docs.authsignal.com/).
+- To learn more about Authsignal take a look at the [API Documentation](https://docs.authsignal.com/).